 For many people, planning for withdrawals in retirement can be challenging.
 And no wonder, given the range of uncertainties, from how long you will live, to market performance, inflation, taxes, and more.
-Our rule of thumb provides a starting point, but every individual needs to consider these uncertainties, and their personal situation, when evaluating how much they can sustainably spend in retirement.
+Our guideline provides a starting point, but every individual needs to consider these uncertainties, and their personal situation, when evaluating how much they can sustainably spend in retirement.